ITPeople-Blockchain/auction/README.md

 #Art Auction Blockchain Application
 Credits: Ratnakar Asara, Nishi Nidamarty, Ramesh Thoomu, Adam Gordon and Mohan Venkataraman

+**Disclaimer:** The images used in this sample PoC application have been downloaded from publicly available images on the internet, and the copyright belongs to the respective owners.
+The usage here is strictly for non-commercial purposes as sample data.
+We recommend that users create their own sample data as appropriate.
+All names, addresses and accounts numbers used in the sample data are fictitous.
+The information provided in this README.md is subject to change.

 ##Introduction

 This Hyperledger/Fabric is an implementation of blockchain technology, leveraging familiar and proven technologies.
 It is a modular architecture allowing pluggable implementations of various function.
 It features powerful container technology to host any mainstream language for smart contracts development.
 Chaincode (smart contracts) or blockchain applications run on the fabric.
 Chaincode is written in Go language